nextzen/nextzen.js/README.md

 <script src="https://mapzen.com/js/mapzen.min.js"></script>
 ```

-**Debugging:**
-mapzen.js uses [Tangram.js](https://github.com/tangrams/tangram) Use the unminified version for help with debugging.
-To load uniminified version of Tangram, use [`debugTangram`](https://mapzen.com/documentation/mapzen-js/api-reference/#options) option when initializing a map.
+**Debugging:**  Use the unminified version for help with debugging.

 ```
 <script src="https://mapzen.com/js/mapzen.js"></script>
 ```

+If you want to load the unminified version of [Tangram.js](https://github.com/tangrams/tangram), as well, use the [`debugTangram`](https://mapzen.com/documentation/mapzen-js/api-reference/#options) option when initializing the map.

-**Standalone:** Use the standalone version if you want to use a different version of Leaflet.  mapzen.js supports Leaflet v.0.7.x and v1.0.0.
+**Standalone:** Use the standalone version if you want to use a different version of Leaflet.
+Currently, mapzen.js supports Leaflet v.0.7.x and v1.0.x.
 (Other versions of Leaflet may work, but are not actively tested or supported.)

 This build includes a standalone css file, as well.

 ```
 <!-- style sheet for mapzen.js -->